watem-sedem/watem-sedem/docs/choices.rst

 Create ktc map
 ##############

-CN-WS is able to create a raster with ktc-factor values for high erodible and non-erodible land-uses.
+WaTEM/SEDEM is able to create a raster with ktc-factor values for high erodible and non-erodible land-uses.
 When the 'Create ktc map' option is enabled, the model expects three variables: :ref:`ktc low <ktclow>`, :ref:`ktc high <ktchigh>`, :ref:`ktc limit <ktclimit>`.
 The C-factor map will be reclassified based these values.